Handmade-Search-Engine/.github/profile/README.md

 A search engine which only searches for personal websites.
 Websites are only indexed with consent from the website owner.

-Similar to https://wiby.me/ but aiming to search personal websites as oppose to simple websites.
+Similar to https://wiby.me/ but aiming to search personal websites as oppose to "retro" websites.

 ## How to Contribute
 1. If you have a personal website, submit it to be indexed!